orangejuice/blog/data/activity/movie-苦恋-1982/record.en.md

 date: 2021-09-21 04:25:24+08:00
 douban:
   rating: 7.5
-  subtitle: 1982 / Taiwan, China / Drama Romance / Directed by Wang Tung /
+  subtitle: 1982 / Taiwan, China / Drama Romance / Directed by Wang Tong /
-    Starring Mu Si Cheng, Xu Zhong Fei
+    Starring Mu Sicheng, Xu Zhongfei
 ---

-Fell asleep while watching.
-The acting was stiff, characters were thin, and the story was very poor.
-Thanks to the music that woke me up at the end.
-Apart from the absurdity of the historical background itself, there's really nothing else worth watching in the film.
-Some of the dialogues are not bad, for which I would give 1 point.
-The lovely Taiwanese accent keeps reminding me of Doraemon. / 9-18 via lecturer recommend
+Fell asleep watching it.
+The acting was stiff, the characters were thin, and the story was poorly developed—thank God the music finally woke me up.
+Apart from the absurd historical background, there really isn't much else to see in the film.
+There were a few good lines, so I'll give it 1 point.
+The charming Taiwanese accent felt like watching Doraemon. / September 18 via lecturer recommendation